-5. All application materials must be submitted by October 15, 2016 at 11:59 PM CDT time to be considered for the 2016 grant.
-The video work sample, if mailed, must be postmarked by October 15, 2016.
+All application materials must be submitted by November 26, 2018 at 11:59 PM CDT time to be considered for the 2018 grant.
+The video work sample must be received by November 26, 2018.

 DO NOT WAIT until the last minute to fill out your application!
-Delay and tech issues may occur - hasty applications will reflect poorly on your project.
+Unexpected delays and technical issues can occur, so be sure to allow ample time to submit your application.